chm-dev/GTS-watchface-bundle/readme.md

 ![](./assets/pack.gif)

-9. Your watchface with animated and static thumbs are in `!out` folder
+9. Your watchface and images (both animated gif and static png) are in `!out` folder

 # Building